LorenFrankLab/franklabnwb/README.md

 # franklabnwb

-Example notebook and related code to create NWB files from ,rec and associated files assuing franklab compatible naming system
+Example notebook and related code to create NWB files from trodes .rec and associated files assuming franklab compatible naming system

 ## Instructions for initial setup and testing: